 Item Description 1 Settings Changes the apps settings for your computer.
-2 Start Launches apps, through Pinned, Recommended, or All apps.
-3 Search Types in the texts to search on your computer and the Internet.
-4 Task View Allows to switch between running applications and add the virtual desktop.
-5 Widgets Provides the weather, news, stocks, and sports information.
+2 Widgets Provides the weather, news, stocks, and sports information.
+3 Start Launches apps, through Pinned, Recommended, or All apps.
+4 Search Types in the texts to search on your computer and the Internet.
+5 Task View Allows to switch between running applications and add the virtual desktop.
 6 Power Shut down, sleep or restart your computer.

-7 Quick settings Displays the situation of network connection, battery level and sound setting.
+Item Description 7 Quick settings Displays the situation of network connection, battery level and sound setting.
 You can toggle quick actions to instantly adjust or open settings.
 8 Notification Displays the notifications and calendar.